 Director of Education and Outreach| NASHVILLEOPERA.ORG

 Anna Steenerson Young accepted the position of Director of Education and Outreach for Nashville Opera in 2015 and runs the prestigious Mary Ragland Emerging Artist Program.
-This year, Nashville Opera On Tour will be performing Anna’s original youth opera, The Enchanted Forest (a choose-your-own-adventure opera) to more than 22,000 children and families in Middle Tennessee.
+Numerous opera companies in the United States have produced Anna’s original youth opera: The Enchanted Forest (a choose-your-own adventure opera) and Nashville Opera premieres her second creation, Bear Hug/Abrazo de oso (a bilingual opera sung in both English and Spanish) during the 2019 education tour.
+Anna is the project manager for Nashville Opera’s All-Access Opera Education Program, a national initiative making opera performances accessible to children with special needs.
 Prior to this, she was the Assistant Director of Opera for the College of Charleston, a position she held following a successful career as a singer with opera companies across the United States.
 She was honored to create the role of ‘Emily’ in the world premiere of Ned Rorem’s opera Our Town for which she received glowing reviews in the National and International press, including The New York Times.
 She earned a Master of Music degree on full scholarship from the prestigious Jacob’s School of Music at Indiana University, and her Bachelor’s degree from Converse College in Spartanburg, South Carolina.
-She comes to Nashville with her husband David who is also an opera singer as well as a resident physician in otolaryngology at Vanderbilt University Medical Center.